 - Laundry will probably be part of your child’s responsibilities.
 Make sure they know what they are doing.
-My mum started me especially early on this one.
-I suspect it had something to do with all the frilly skirts and tops that were fashionable in the 80s.
-They were a nightmare to iron!

 - Familiarity with technology is important.
 It is likely that you will want your child to have a phone so that you can be in close contact.
-Leanne says this can be problematic if a child receives their first phone at the time they go to boarding school.
+This can be problematic if a child receives their first phone at the time they go to boarding school.
 They may also be receiving a laptop from the school at that time.
 All that technology can be a distraction from the more serious business of socialising and getting to know their new environment and peers.
 Boarding staff tend to be quite strict on device use, but it helps if kids have been taught good habits at home previously.